Robert B. Brewer: Career

+Awards and Decorations

 Later life and death

 In retirement, Brewer and his family moved to La Cañada, California, to enroll his son in a preparatory school run by an old friend.
 He taught courses at the school and worked with Explorer Scouts.
 After his son graduated and entered college, Brewer and his wife moved to Reno, Nevada, close to a family-owned property where he had spent enjoyable summers as a boy.